sisoje/RHBCastingObjC/README.md

 	NSArray *array = (NSArray *)self.collection;

 First way will do the assertion and check if the cast is valid in debug mode to prevent errors during development.
 Both ways will have the same effect in release mode.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation